palmdrop/bspwm-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
 This project gathers a few useful scripts I've written for controlling different aspects of [bspwm](https://github.com/baskerville/bspwm).
 Some of these scripts are works in progress.
 This repository is continuously being updated as I improve my workflow.

 Below are the scripts currently in the repository, along with a short description.
 A few usage examples can be found under <a href="#usage">usage</a>.

 ### Flag menu
+*bspc-flag-menu*

+I small menu (using dmenu) for toggling node flags.
+The menu prompts also displays the currently set flags for the focused window, which is useful.

 ### Ordered hide
+*bspc-ordered-hide*

+A script which keeps track of all the hidden nodes of all desktops, and unhides them in the reverse order they were hidden.
+A temporary directory is created at `tmp/hidden` to store the window pids.

 ### Presel
+*bspc-presel*

+A smart presel script.
+Instead of having to use one keybind to set a presel direction and another to set the presel ratio, this script can be used to set both.
+For example, make a preselection using for example `bspc-presel west 0.1` and a preselection will be made.
+Run the same command again to decrease the size of the preselection with 0.1 units, or run `bspc-presel north 0.1` to increase the size.
+Once a preselection is made, it's orientation can not be changed until it's cancelled (at this point).

 ### Unhide menu
+*bspc-unhide-menu*

+Sometimes you do not want to unhide the most recently hidden window.
+This script opens a menu (dmenu) where you can pick any hidden window on the current desktop, and unhide it.
+A flag can be paassed to enable unhiding a window on any desktop.

 <!-- GETTING STARTED -->
 ## Getting Started